How to get wine, beer and alcohol delivered to your door

-It's the weekend, and you may find yourself running low on wine, beer and spirits.
-Maybe it's due to all those virtual happy hours over Zoom that happened earlier in the week.
-Or perhaps you wanted to give yourself a break from the stress of the coronavirus outbreakwith a Netflix Party and an adult beverage.
-But now you just can't summon up the energy to go to the store while donning a homemade face mask.
+Now that the weekend is over, you may find yourself running low on wine, beer and spirits.
+Maybe it's because of all those virtual happy hours over Zoom that happened over the weekend.
+Or perhaps you wanted to give yourself a break from the stress and anxiety of coronavirus with a Netflix Party and an adult beverage.
+But now you just can't seem to summon up the energy to go to the store while wearing a homemade face mask.
 Alcohol delivery is looking pretty good right now.

 You're not alone in this decision.
+As lockdowns, quarantines, and shelter-in-place orders keep more people inside, limit shopping excursions, and all but shutter local restaurants and bars, a lot of people are turning to other means for keeping their favorite booze in stock.
 Online alcohol sales skyrocketed by 243% over one week in the middle of March in the US, according to research from Nielsen.
-As quarantines, lockdowns, and shelter-in-place orders keep more people inside, limit shopping excursions, and all but shutter local restaurants and bars, a lot of people are turning to other means for keeping their favorite booze in stock.

 A number of national delivery services, wine club services and larger regional stores are still delivering alcohol during the coronavirus pandemic.
 Some restaurants that offer delivery and takeout are also offering alcoholic drinks -- though some states require you to buy food, too.
 (It's considered safe to order food or alcohol from restaurants and stores, according to the Centers for Disease Control and Prevention, though you should follow certain precautions to keep yourself and your delivery driver healthy.)